eddietheengineer/VoronDocs/pre-build/faq.md

 ### How is the deck panel attached?

-The deck panel is sandwiched between the DIN rails and the bed rails.  the bolts go nto the DIN rails, through the deck panel, and into nuts in the bed rails.
+The deck panel is sandwiched between the DIN rails and the bed rails.
+The M5 bolts go into the DIN rails, through the deck panel, and into nuts in the bed rails.

 ### Should I clean the rails?